 Timeline/Process: The work on the bill continues and committees/members are pressing forward, with new requests from offices still coming in.
 Timing is still very up in the air.
-The House announced today that the House will now reconvene May 4, instead of April 21, as was originally intended.
+The House announced earlier this week that the House will now reconvene May 4, instead of April 21, as was originally intended.
 There's an awareness that timing may coincide with when D.C. may reach the peak, so floor schedules are could shift further.
+It's unclear whether the scope of the interim package-like whether additional funding for hospitals and state and local governments is included-will affect the timing and scope of the next package.